wabarr/facesoffieldwork/upload_image.md

 </div>
 <div class="my-text-body post-container">
 	<h2>How to contribute</h2>
-	<p>The first step is uploading your photo.
+	<p>The first step is uploading your photo that clearly shows your face in the field (see the title of this website ;-).
 After you upload, we will show you a preview of your photo and then you can tell us your story.</p>

 	<p>The photo should be square, and the resolution should be at least 1024 x 1024.
 Maximum file size is 10mb.</p>